Michelle Charlesworth Therapy

 What issues can therapy help with?

 People come to me for help for a wide range of issues.
-Here are a few of the more common difficulties that can be supported through counselling:
+Here are a few of the more common difficulties that can be supported through therapy:

 Depression